 Water is an important part of your everyday life.
-You use it for cooking meals, bathing, doing laundry, washing dishes, and running household appliances like your dishwasher, washing machine, and water heater.
-It’s easy to take water for granted, but have you ever stopped to think about the type of water flowing through your pipes?
+You use it for cooking, bathing, cleaning, and running appliances like your dishwasher, washing machine, and water heater.
+But did you know that the type of water in your home, whether it’s hard or soft can affect your plumbing system?

 What Is Hard Water?